List of active duty United States three-star officers: Statutory limits

 As with four-star officers, the U.S. Code explicitly limits the number of three-star officers that may be on active duty at any given time.
-The total number of active-duty general or flag officers is capped at 218 for the Army, 149 for the Navy, 170 for the Air Force, 62 for the Marine Corps, and 21 for the Space Force.
-For the Army, Marine Corps, Navy, Air Force, and Space Force, no more than about 23% of each service's active-duty general or flag officers may have more than two stars, and statute sets the total number of three-star officers allowed in each service.
-This is set at 38 three-star Army generals, 15 three-star Marine Corps generals, 28 three-star Navy admirals, 35 three-star Air Force generals, five three-star Space Force generals, and five three-star Coast Guard admirals.
+The total number of active-duty general or flag officers is capped at 219 for the Army, 150 for the Navy, 171 for the Air Force, 64 for the Marine Corps, and 21 for the Space Force.
+Statute also sets the total number of three-star officers allowed in these services, which equates to about 23% of each service's total active-duty general or flag officer pool.
+The number is set at 46 three-star Army generals, 17 three-star Marine Corps generals, 34 three-star Navy admirals, 44 three-star Air Force generals, seven three-star Space Force generals, and five three-star Coast Guard admirals.

-While a number of these positions are set by statute, most do not have the accompanying statutory three-star grade.
+While a number of these positions are set by statute, most do not have the accompanying statutory three-star rank.
 By convention, however: